cchsuper/multimario-stats/README.md

 #### !quit
 - Quit the race.
 #### !rejoin
-- Re-enter the race after quitting or finishing.
+- Re-enter the race after quitting or accidentally finishing too early.
 #### !whitelist/!unwhitelist [twitchname]
 - Adds or removes [twitchname] as a star count updater.